Theses at the Institute of Transport and Automation Technology

 • Literature review on suitable controller structures

-• Development of a concept for controlling the transducer arrays
+• Development of a concept for real-time control of transducer arrays

 • Validation of the controller through experiments